We all make mistakes from time to time, and I’ve made some stonkers in my time.

 What I should have done difficult (beating myself up over and over again), working out how to take things forwards, the different options that I’ve got.
 Generally, I write a list with a new plan at some point.

 Sometimes this process involves me making emergency prayers!
 There is always a level of panic, then at some point, I reach clarity, the moment.
 When I can say confidently, this is what I did wrong, this is what I can do to make amends, this is what can never be undone, and these are the negative and positive implications of the situation.

-The way I deal with the mistakes I’ve made is probably a negative element of my personality that needs to be worked on, however being so (overly) analytical about myself does give me the opportunity to really reflect on what’s going on and I’ve had some major eureka moments along the way.
+The way I deal with the mistakes I’ve made is probably a negative element of my personality that needs to be worked on; however, being so (overly) analytical about myself does allow me to really reflect on what’s going on, and I’ve had some significant eureka moments along the way.

 As search is a process not acting in isolation, it can be pretty challenging to know what it is that you’ve done or not done.